MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-deploy.md

 #Customer intent: As a developer, I want to use GitHub Actions so that my solution builds and deployment will be automated.
 ---

-# Tutorial: Automate solution deployment using GitHub Actions for Microsoft Power Platform (Preview)
+# Tutorial: Automate solution deployment using GitHub Actions for Microsoft Power Platform
-[This topic is pre-release documentation and is subject to change.]

 In this tutorial, you will learn how to: